-Therefore, we advise everyone to take time to find out as much as possible about all the courses on offer.
+Take time to find out as much as possible about all the courses on offer.
 Seek the advice of others, including older students; their experiences can be extremely useful.
-We have a well-established process at Carshalton High School for Girls.
+We have a well-established process at Carshalton High School for Girls to ensure your daughter makes the choices that best meet their capabilities, needs and aspirations.